oxyppgyn/oh-weasel-dist-model/README.md

     --|--|--|--
     -85.155029296875 | 38.161016176890456 | -80.16723632812499 | 42.188337776657335

-    _The boundary can also be selected on the map on this page as long as it is includes the entire state of Ohio plus at a 1km buffer on all sides._
+    _The boundary can also be selected on the map on this page as long as it is includes at least the entire state of Ohio plus at a 1km buffer on all sides._

-  * In box 3A ("Raster Visualization") check "Color-relief" and "Aspect".
+  * In box 3A ("Raster Visualization") check "Aspect".
   * Click the submit button at the bottom of the page and wait for your download.
 * Run the provided Python notebook `oh-weasel-dist-model_ASM.ipynb` to create raster and polygon layers used in this analysis.
 This uses _arcPy_ through ArcGIS Pro, but the same processes could be done through R's geospatial libraries as well.
 * Run the provided R notebook `oh-weasel-dist-model_ASM.Rmd` to create the iSDMs used and their related distribution maps.